Nightlife is a signature experience

 From kafanas to floating clubs, Belgrade’s nightlife is one of the city’s defining experiences.

-If you are building a broader route, pair this city guide with the Serbia Travel Guide or continue north to the Vojvodina Travel Guide.
+For a broader picture of Serbia, pair this guide with the Serbia Travel Guide or continue north to the Vojvodina region.

 From kafanas to floating clubs, Belgrade’s nightlife is one of the city’s defining experiences.